oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 <a name="5">5.</a> Subramanian et al. [“A Next Generation Connectivity Map: L1000 Platform and the First 1,000,000 Profiles”](https://doi.org/10.1016/j.cell.2017.10.049), Cell, 2017.

-<a name="6">6.</a> [Connectopedia](https://clue.io/connectopedia/glossary) is a free, web-based dictionary of terms and concepts related to the Connectivity Map (including definitions of cell viability and gene expression data in that context).
+<a name="6">6.</a> [Connectopedia](https://clue.io/connectopedia/glossary) is a free, web-based dictionary of terms and concepts related to the Connectivity Map (including definitions of cell viability and gene expression data in that context.